 Five factors that will make your acne scars deeper and darker

-There are a few factors that determine the number and severity of acne scars.
+A few factors determine the number and severity of acne scars.

-- How soon do you treat your acne?
-Pimples and acne cysts that stay untreated longer, have a bigger chance to leave scars.
-Early treatment of your acne, when it's still mild is the best way to prevent future acne scars.
+Acne treatment: Pimples and cysts that stay untreated for a more extended period are more likely to leave behind scars.
+Early treatment of your acne, when it's still mild, is the best way to prevent future acne scars.

-- Genetic tendency.
-Look at the skin of your parents and uncles.
-Some families have a greater tendency to have acne that heals with scars.
-In these families, even milder acne can result in long-term scars in these families, making prevention even more critical.
+Genetic tendency (timing and efficacy): Look at the skin of your parents and uncles.
+Some families have a greater tendency to have acne, which results in scars.
+Even mild acne can result in long-term scars in these families, making prevention even more critical.

 Sun exposure: Spending more time in the sun (especially without the proper sun protection!) makes acne scars and dark spots darker and more prominent.

 How to treat dark acne marks?

-A naturally derived version of hydroquinone, slightly less effective than its medical grade relative (hydroquinone) the bearberry is a great addition to high-end dark spot correctors.
+- Bearberry extract: A naturally-derived version of hydroquinone.
+Though slightly less effective than its medical-grade relative (hydroquinone), bearberry is an excellent addition to dark spot correctors.

-Licorice contains, glabridin a compound that disperses melanin and inhibits the production of new melanin in dark spots.
-It is less effective than hydroquinone but still a safe and effective anti-dark spot fighter.
+- Licorice root extract: Licorice contains glabridin, a compound that disperses melanin and inhibits the production of new melanin in dark spots.
+It is also less effective than hydroquinone but still a safe and effective anti-dark spot fighter.
 It is also a helpful additive to acne treatment products as it helps treat active acne and prevent future dark spots at the same time.

-- Salicylic acid: Salicylic acid is another essential medical-grade ingredient that can be helpful both in treating active acne and post-acne dark spots.
-Derived from the bark of the willow-tree it provides a gentle peel off the outer layer of the skin.
-Removing some of the excessive melanin that causes the brown spots and enhancing the activity of other skin lightening agents – more specifically hydroquinone.
+- Salicylic acid: Salicylic acid is another essential medical-grade ingredient that can be helpful in treating active acne and post-acne dark spots.
+Derived from the bark of the willow tree, it provides a gentle peel off the outer layer of the skin.
+Removing some of the excess melanin that causes the brown spots and enhancing other skin-lightening agents – more specifically, hydroquinone.

-Acne medications with vitamin C (ascorbic acid) can block abnormal pigment production and can brighten spots that have already developed.
+- Vitamin C: Acne medications with vitamin C (ascorbic acid) can block abnormal pigment production and brighten already-developed spots.
 These creams can also help build collagen and promote normal healthy healing of your skin.